 Broadway In Chicago presents the hottest shows in Chicago's bustling Downtown Theater District.
 On the stages of the Oriental Theatre, Cadillac Palace Theatre, Bank of America Theatre, Auditorium Theatre and Broadway Playhouse, you will discover theater productions direct from Broadway, along with world premieres.

-Opened in October 2012, this new visitors center celebrates the long history of the Caterpillar company.
+Opened in October 2012, this new visitor's center celebrates the long history of the Caterpillar Company.
 Visitors can explore the past by taking a journey back in time via historic photos and antique equipment.
 Visitor favorites include a 24-foot tall 797 mining truck that doubles as a movie theater and a product floor complete with simulators to explore its world-famous product line.

 The second-largest art museum in the United States is home to more than 300,000 works of art, including “American Gothic” by Grant Wood, Edward Hopper's “Nighthawks” and more.
 Renowned for its rare master works, at The Art Institute visitors can experience one of the world’s most notable collections of Impressionist and Post-Impressionist art.
 With the addition of its Modern Wing, the museum now features an impressive showcase for its contemporary artworks.

 Magnificent, 1,700-acre museum of trees and plants from around the world.
 Hiking trails, paved roads, restaurant, gift shop, open-air tram and handicapped accessible facilities.
-A perfect place to visit this fall.

 Illinois' only United Nations World Heritage Site.
 This 2,200-acre site preserves the central section of the largest prehistoric Indian city north of Mexico.
 An Interpretive Center presents a coherent account of this sophisticated prehistoric culture.
 Climb Monk's Mound, see the film and life-size village.
 Don't miss annual events that focus on Native American culture.